-Several clinical studies suggested the usefulness of intraarterial optodes in the operating room.
-The uncertainty (random error) of optode oxygen tension values is lowest at low oxygen tensions, a characteristic of these sensors.
-The accuracy of the optode appeared to be within the clinically acceptable range when 18-gauge arterial cannulas were used.
+Several clinical studies suggested the usefulness of intraarterial optodes in the operating room (18).
+The scatter (random error) of optode oxygen tension values is lowest at low oxygen tensions, a characteristic of these sensors.
+The accuracy of the optode appeared to be within the clinically acceptable range when 18gauge arterial cannulas were used.
 The optode can display complete blood-gas data continuously at the patient's bedside, with a time response measured in seconds.
 Nevertheless, the high costs of the disposable sensors (approximately \$300 each) and their inconsistent reliability have caused the intraarterial optodes to disappear from the clinical market.
-These devices have other potential applications in tissues and organs, which may be realized in the future.
-Optode sensors are available today for assessment of the viability of tissue grafts or reimplantations.
+These devices have other potential applications in tissues and organs that may be realized in the future.
+One manufacturer today is marketing an optode sensor for assessment of the viability of tissue grafts.